Effectful Mealy Machines: Introduction

-Security of the \streamCipher{} is well-studied, but it allows us to showcase the framework.
-In \Cref{sec:cipher-correctness}, we prove that the \streamCipherProtocol{} is secure relative to a secure pseudorandom number generator: we extend the string-diagrammatic correctness for the \emph{one-time pad} with nilpotent bialgebras due to Broadbent and Karvonen~\cite{broadbentKarvonen23:composablecryptography}. \end{example}
+Security of the \kl{stream cipher} is well-studied, but it allows us to showcase the framework.
+In \Cref{sec:cipher-correctness}, we prove that the \kl{stream cipher protocol} is secure relative to a secure pseudorandom number generator: we extend the string-diagrammatic correctness for the \emph{one-time pad} with nilpotent bialgebras due to Broadbent and Karvonen~\cite{broadbentKarvonen23:composablecryptography}. \end{exa}

-In the case of deterministic and total computations, \effectfulStreams{} are not the first semantics of repeated processes, so we take care of generalizing a previous one: Raney's \emph{causal functions}~\cite{raney1958sequential}.
+In the case of deterministic and total computations, \kl{effectful streams} are not the first semantics of repeated processes, so we take care of generalizing a previous one: Raney's \emph{causal functions}~\cite{raney1958sequential}.